 ➜ Is it safe to pay with my credit card through your website?

 Yes!
 Our site is secured by rapidSSL warranty.

 ➜ Can I change my reservation?
 Does it cost anything?

-You can change it without cost anytime two weeks prior to the pickup date.
+At no extra cost, you can change it anytime two weeks prior to the pickup date.
 Simply find the “change reservation” button in your confirmation email and through there you can access our booking system.
-Once in, you can change dates, extras, insurances etc.
+Once in, you can change dates, extras, insurances, etc.

 ➜ Can I cancel my reservation?

 If you wish to cancel before your rental pick-up time, you must send us an email two weeks prior to your pickup time.
 Once cancelled, we will credit you within approximately 14 business days.
-Credits will be applied to the same card as you reserved the rental.
+Credits will be applied to the same card you used to reserve the rental.
 You will incur a $100 processing fee.
-If you cancel the reservation within 14 days of your pickup time you will be billed for the full rental.
+If you cancel the reservation within 14 days of your pickup time, you will be billed for the full rental.